Compiled by the Road Trip Alberta team

-Hawk Tail Brewery’s story took flight in 2018.
-Their creations combine quality local ingredients and small batch production to create some wicked tasting beer.
-Their taproom, which the owners created utilizing wood, stone, and natural building materials resulted in a cozy, comfortable and super chic taproom perfect for enjoying a pint or two.
-Be sure to try the super smooth Rye Milk Stout, and the Double IPA which packs a tropical hoppy punch.
+Hawk Tail Brewery‘s story took flight in 2018.
+Their creations combine local ingredients and small-batch production to create wicked-tasting beer.
+Their taproom, which the owners made utilizing wood, stone, and natural building materials, resulted in a cozy, comfortable and super chic taproom perfect for enjoying a pint or two.
+Be sure to try the super smooth Rye Milk Stout and the Double IPA, which packs a tropical hoppy punch.

 Valley Brewing (Drumheller)

 Brewed in the Badlands, shared in the Badlands.
 That’s the slogan for Valley Brewing in Drumheller, a Central Albertan brewery that’s bound to stand out in your quest for the best of the best.
-With a sunlit tasting room perfect for trying all their top beers, it will definitely be hard to choose a favourite.
+With a sunlit tasting room perfect for trying all their top beers, choosing a favourite will definitely be hard.
 Our suggestion?
 Go for the Prairie Icon Farmhouse Ale, a blend of lemongrass, honey, and peppercorn that make for a refreshing yet slightly spicy pint, or the Devils Row Coffee Lager, a flavourful beer made with locally roasted coffee beans.

 Fitzsimmons Brewing Co (Airdrie)

 Found in the heart of Airdrie, Fitzsimmons Brewing Company is a brewery that aims to bring people together over great beer.
-Although the taproom doesn’t serve any food of its own, you are welcome to order in from any other local Airdrie establishment so that you can enjoy some snacks with your beer selection!
+Although the taproom doesn’t serve any food of its own, you are welcome to order in from any other local Airdrie establishment to enjoy some snacks with your beer selection!
 We love their East Lake Amber, Mad Queen Pineapple Sour, and Big Hill Blonde.